-This course presents students with numerous opportunities in a variety of situations to learn about and develop their self-image, characteristics of high achievement and physical learn and develop characteristics of high achievement and physical skills in a competitive Prerequisite: The participants of this course must be approved by the head coach.
+This course presents students with numerous opportunities in a variety of situations to learn about and develop their self-image, characteristics of high achievement and physical skills in a competitive golf environment.

-skills in a competitive golf environment.
 This class may be repeated once for credit.
+Prerequisite: